 When most of us think about sharing and promoting video content, the most prominent channels that come to mind are Youtube and Facebook.
 And to increase the reach of our business even more, we go one step further to channels like Instagram, Pinterest and our own blog.

 However, if you’re really looking to stand out and incorporate video into your marketing arsenal, you can’t afford to overlook email marketing.
+In fact, I get a query from one of my clients and customers almost every week on how to embed video in email.

 With more than a billion people who use Facebook, there are still people who don’t.
 But do you know anyone who doesn’t have an email address?
 Email remains one of the most stable and reliable ways to communicate with your prospects.
 Period!